codeinfused/Albatross-HUD-Community/README.md

 Download the autoconf file from this repo, [ais_albatross_hud][download-url]

-Then move the file into the game's autoconf folder:
+Then move the file into the game's autoconf custom folder:

 `C:\ProgramData\Dual Universe\Game\data\lua\autoconf\custom\`